44% Revenue Growth After Cutting Bottom-Funnel Spend 91%

 • +33% Amazon revenue on 91% less Amazon ad spend

-• +176% total sales across paid and organic combined
+• +28% total revenue across paid and organic combined

 Google and Bing were restructured from ~20% non-brand to ~80% non-brand.
 Email and direct revenue both grew without dedicated spend.